lucasscharenbroch/personal-site/content/projects/rs-paint.md

 }
 ```

-(1) is arguably less extensible, because (due to the inner-returns in each clause) the if-else-block is inherently tied to the function, and it relies on being the only statement in the function body.
+(1) is arguably less extensible, because the if-else-block is inherently tied to the function (due to the inner-returns in each clause), and it relies on being the only statement in the function body.

 (2) isn't great either, because it...

 1. Unnecessarily introduces a new variable (**`result`**)
+    - Add another name to the soup
-2. Adds the dimension of mutation of that variable
+    - Adds a dimension of complexity (mutation of that variable)
-3. Opens the possibility that a clause might forget to assign to **`result`** (this is actually true in both cases, but it's easier to assert that a block returns than to assert that it assigns a variable)
+2. Opens the possibility that a clause might forget to assign to **`result`** (this is actually true in both cases, but it's easier to assert that a block returns than to assert that it assigns a variable)
-4. Introduces a sentinel value (likely `null`, or garbage) that `result` must first be assigned to
+3. Introduces a sentinel value (likely `null`, or garbage) that `result` must first be assigned to

 Compare this to the solution in Rust: